redhat-cop/infra.aap_configuration/README.md

-# infra.platform_configuration
+# Ansible Collection - infra.platform_configuration

-A collection of roles to manage Ansible Automation Platform
+Documentation for the collection.